Aliases for OR4N2 Gene

 GeneCards Summary for OR4N2 Gene

-OR4N2 (Olfactory Receptor, Family 4, Subfamily N, Member 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Olfactory Signaling Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
-An important paralog of this gene is OR4D9.
+OR4N2 (Olfactory Receptor Family 4 Subfamily N Member 2) is a Protein Coding gene.
+Among its related pathways are Olfactory transduction and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and transmembrane signaling receptor activity.
+An important paralog of this gene is LOC102723532.